 This study seeks to understand how microfinance interventions are implemented and how the various components of the interventions affect households and businesses of service users.
-In this context the overall research question of this thesis is: how do assess to microfinance affect the general welfare by improving income levels in the area under consideration?
-To answer the research question, three main sub-questions were formulated.
+In this context the overall research question of this thesis is: how does access to microfinance affect the general welfare by improving income levels in the area under consideration?
+To answer the research question, three main sub-questions were formulated:

-- 1. Which institutions are providing microfinance services within the study area? - 2.
-To what extent are women able to access micro-credit from the financial institutions?

-- 3. What is the effect of lending policies of microfinance institutions on access to micro-credit? - 4.
+- 1. To what extent are women able to access micro-credit from the financial institutions? - 2.
+What is the effect of lending policies of microfinance institutions on access to micro-credit? - 3.
 What is the impact of access to microfinance on business performance?